anoyash/anoyash/Readme.md

 </p>

 - 🌱 I’m currently learning **ReactJs** - 📫 How to reach me **ak2417942@gmail.com**
-- Currently working On Web Portfolio website - having 3D objects and animations feature and using react library
+- Currently working On Web Portfolio website - having 3D objects, animations using Spline and finally insert into as React Component

 <h3 align="left">Connect with me:</h3>